Skyball2000/java-utility-classes/README.md

   Add this listener to the UDPServer to process incoming messages.
 - **AI!**
   Multiple classes that allow you to create a (very basic) neural network that can barely understand basic principles!

+... and a lot more!
+Check the contained JavaDoc to see all the library has to offer.

 This is mainly a collection of code snippets or classes that I collected over the past few years that I sometimes need to reuse.